Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: An example of D fermionic SPT states with time-reversal symmetry

 \section{An example of $3$D fermionic SPT states with $T^2=1$ time-reversal symmetry}

-In Appendix \ref{calfcoh}, we have also calculated the group super-cohomology classes $\fH^4[Z_2^T\times Z_2^f,U(1)]=\Z_4$.
-So interacting fermion systems with a $T^2=1$ time-reversal symmetry can have (at least) 4 different SPT phases: a trivial one and three non-trivial ones.
+In Appendix \ref{calfcoh}, we have also calculated the group super-cohomology classes $\fH^4[Z_2^T\times Z_2^f,U(1)]=\Z_2$.
+So interacting fermion systems with a $T^2=1$ time-reversal symmetry can have (at least) one nontrivial SPT phase.
 This is described by the $Z_2^T\times Z_2^f$ row and $d_{sp}=3$ column of Table \ref{tbF}.